Peritoneal biopsy

 After the doctor has taken the biopsy, they will send it to the laboratory.
 A doctor who looks at cells or body tissue under a microscope to diagnose cancer (pathologist) will look at the biopsy.

 If this happens, the samples may be sent to specialist laboratories to confirm the diagnosis.
-Sometimes you may need to have a test done again, or you may be referred to another hospital for a second opinion.
+You may need to have a test done again, or you may be referred to another hospital for a second opinion.

 About our information